isagee26/CSEN60/week9/web-security-privacy.md

         - Better user experience
         - Ad tracking
         - Site metrics
+- Data Collection: Behavior Logging
+    - Any action a user takes on a webpage can be logged
+    - HTML event listeners!
+        - Clicks
+        - Hovers
+    - Time between actions
+        - How long you spend looking at a post
+        - Did you skip an ad?
+At what point in the ad?
+- Data Applications: Search
+    - Improve results
+        - Did the user click a link?
+            -  Was it the top result?
+        - Did the user need to write another query?
+    - Predictive suggestions
+    - PageRank
+    - Natural language processing
+- Data Applications: Drive a metric
+    - Optimize a webpage’s behavior for something that can be quantitatively measured
+        - Iterative UI improvements
+            - Email client: decrease time to reply to emails
+            - Increase engagement with a feature that generates more user data
+            - Increase behavior that fits more profitable business model
+    -  A/B testing
 - privacy policy
     - Statement saying what the web site does with any information it collects